psegretain/idefox/README.md

+## Idefox is not idefix

-This is not idefix: this repo is only meant for practice and will be deleted.
+This repo is only meant for practice and will be deleted.